4897 Tomhamilton: Classification and orbit

 Tomhamilton orbits the Sun in the outer main-belt at a distance of 2.7–3.4 AU once every 5 years and 4 months (1,953 days).
 Its orbit has an eccentricity of 0.12 and an inclination of 11° with respect to the ecliptic.

 In August 1950, a first precovery was taken at Palomar, extending the asteroid's observation arc by 37 years prior to its official discovery observation.
 It had also been previously identified as and at Crimea–Nauchnij.

 On 11 January 2011, it was at opposition (coinciding with Hamilton's 72nd birthday) at a distance of 2.476 AU.
 Given the moderately elliptical orbit, this asteroid can reach an apparent magnitude from Earth of between 15.3 and 19.5.

 Naming

-This minor planet was named after Thomas William Hamilton, an American (born San Francisco, January 11, 1939) who had worked on the Apollo program, determining fuel requirements and radar accuracy requirements for lunar orbit rendezvous.
+This minor planet was named after Thomas William Hamilton, an American (born January 11, 1939 in San Francisco, died December 24, 2025 in Staten Island) who had worked on the Apollo program, determining fuel requirements and radar accuracy requirements for lunar orbit rendezvous.
 He later worked as an astronomy educator and planetarium director, and as an author on astronomical topics, as well as of time travel and science fiction novels.
-Hamilton and Helin were acquainted, as he had interviewed her at an astronomical conference for a cable television show he was producing at the time.
+Hamilton had interviewed Helin at an astronomical conference for a cable television show he was producing at the time.
 The official was published by the Minor Planet Center on 4 October 2009 (M.P.C.
 67215).